 It’s not that we don’t have time, it’s that we prefer spending it on other things.
 When we do things we enjoy, we want to enjoy them to the fullest and skip the tedious researching and waiting.
 However, if we expect the system to read our minds and run smoothly, we have to give up some of our privacy.
 We know what we want, and we want it immediately, and AI is the perfect remedy for that.

 Exciting times ahead

 As the world is full of opportunities, we are eager to expand our services to new markets.
 After conquering Singapore, we are planning to establish a stronger presence in Jakarta and Kuala Lumpur as well.
 Meanwhile, we’re exploring the DACH region.
-Although we are proud of our diverse portfolio, we would also like to become experts in certain domains, such as aviation, travel, and e-commerce.
+Although we are proud of our diverse portfolio and the story of the community as well as the company, we would also like to become experts in certain domains, such as aviation, travel, and e-commerce.

 We live in interesting times.
 Never before in history have things moved so quickly.
 There are huge opportunities out there for those brave enough to take the risk.
 It’s always a pleasure to have a friendly conversation with fellow business owners as I’m an advocate for exchanging good case practices.
 Lots of people don’t get how many possibilities there are in the market and that there is room for all of us.
 We can achieve a lot more if we collaborate.
 It’s been an exciting journey so far, and I’m looking forward to the road ahead.